-University Housing at Coastal Carolina University seeks dynamic individuals for the position of Community Coordinator (Student Services Program Coordinator I) reporting to the Assistant Director for University Place or Main Campus.
+University Housing at Coastal Carolina University seeks a dynamic individual for the position of Community Coordinator (Student Services Program Coordinator I) reporting to the Assistant Director for University Place, Township Circle, or Elvington Loop.
 This is a full time, live in professional staff position.
 University Housing is experiencing exciting and rapid growth.
 With the opening of four new residence halls over the past three years, University Housing is home to more than 4600 students.

-Interested applicants must submit cover letter, resume, and contact information for three professional references online at: http://jobs.coastal.edu or online in the Office of Human Resources and Equal Opportunity at Coastal Carolina University, Monday through Friday between the hours of 8:00 a.m. and 5:00 p.m.
+Interested applicants may apply online at: http://jobs.coastal.edu or online in the Office of Human Resources and Equal Opportunity at Coastal Carolina University, between the hours of 8:00 a.m. and 5:00 p.m Monday through Thursday, and 8:00 a.m. and 12:30 p.m., Friday.
+Applicants must submit a cover letter, resume, and contact information for three professional references.
 Review of applications will begin immediately and continue until the position is filled.

-Student Services Program Coordinator I, fulltime position with benefits (CB65/149593) SC Payband 04.
+Student Services Program Coordinator I, (CB65/149593) fulltime position with benefits, SC Payband 04.
 Primary work hours are Monday through Friday, 8:30 a.m. to 5:00 p.m.
 Must be flexible to meet the scheduling needs of the University.

 Coastal Carolina University is an EO/AA employer.